faheemsajjad65/Dynamic-Navigation-Flow/shared/simple audio player/README.md

 - It is recommended to start the development of the mobile application with appropriate components being hidden behind an abstraction layer and firstly being implemented by a simple, configurable, local mock.
 (E.g. The network connectivity.
 Once all functionality is verified with this non-networking implementation, the real network implementation can be added.)
 - In case you introduce abstractions and temporar mocks, please preserve both implementations.
 - Reuse components wherever applicable.
+- You can find some assets in the `assets` folder.

 ### Footnotes